Palash90/vi/README.md

 It is actually boring and frustrating to edit a lot of text.
 While manipulating text, user can employ some shortcuts to ease some tasks.
-At times, these save users from repetitive tasks and some of them are better to there long counterparts.
+At times, these save users from repetitive tasks and some of them are better to there longer counterparts.
 In this chapter, we will discover some of these time saving shortcuts.